 Retailer satisfaction begins with the agency's regulatory responsibilities which encompass a thorough licensing review of every potential retailer to ensure only qualified businesses receive licenses.
-The agency must efficiently implement these review processes to enable businesses to complete and/or continue licensure in order to offer lottery products to their customers at the earliest opportunity and/or without interruption.
-The agency also focuses heavily on retailer education to ensure that licensees fully understand the responsibilities and business impact of being a lottery retailer.
-A variety of training initiatives and materials focus on licensee rules and requirements, financial and accounting procedures, lottery products, responsible gaming principles and equipment operation.
+The agency must efficiently implement these review processes to enable businesses to complete and/or continue licensure to offer lottery products to their customers at the earliest opportunity and/or without interruption.
+The agency also focuses heavily on classroom and in-field retailer education to ensure that licensees fully understand the responsibilities, opportunities and business impact of being a lottery retailer.
+A variety of training initiatives and materials introduced throughout the year focus on licensee rules and requirements, financial and accounting procedures, lottery products and enhancements, responsible gambling principles and equipment operation.

-The Texas Lottery dedicates extensive resources to support licensed retailers in their day-to-day relationship with the agency and consumers.
-This begins with licensure and continues throughout a retailer's relationship with the agency.
-Each new licensee receives comprehensive training prior to the start of ticket sales and ongoing refresher training is provided for employees as new product initiatives and equipment are introduced and as needed to address specific retailer issues.
+Beginning with licensure and continuing throughout a retailer's association with the agency, the Texas Lottery dedicates extensive resources to support licensed retailers in their day-to-day relationship with consumers and the agency.
+Each new licensee receives comprehensive training prior to the start of ticket sales as well as ongoing refresher training as new product initiatives and equipment are introduced and as needed to address specific retailer issues.
 With the 2017 introduction of supplemental web-based training, the Lottery Learning Link (LLL) provides retailers with easy access to courses comprised of video tutorials, hands-on exercises, reviews and assessments.
 LLL does not replace classroom training for new retailers.
 The training tool provides retailers a convenient method for educating new employees and quick reference to specific topics for troubleshooting.

-The agency provides ongoing support for its retailers via two toll-free hotlines.
+The agency provides ongoing support for its retailers via two toll-free helplines.
 The first is a technical support hotline, specified under contract with the lottery operator, providing retailers with support for equipment operational issues 24 hours a day, seven days a week.
 The lottery operator hotline staff also supports retailers with time-sensitive needs, such as reporting ticket theft or damage and ordering scratch tickets.

-The agency's second hotline supports all aspects of the agency's regulatory functions related to retailer licensing and accounting matters and is available during agency business hours Monday through Friday.
+The agency's second helpline supports all aspects of the agency's regulatory functions related to retailer licensing and accounting matters and is available during agency business hours Monday through Friday.
 Agency staff enters and updates retailer information, coordinates ownership transfers and lottery terminal moves, processes license terminations, performs retailer records maintenance, and responds to all licensee accounting questions.
-This includes routine interactions with retailers on Electronic Funds Transfers (EFTs), sweep amounts, account adjustments, account reconciliations and final balances due.
+This includes routine interactions with retailers on Electronic Funds Transfers (EFTs), sweep amounts, account adjustments, account reconciliations and final balances due, while working closely with retailers to ensure prompt payment following a non-sufficient fund EFT bank account sweep.

-The staff also works closely with retailers to ensure prompt payment following a non-sufficient fund EFT bank account sweep.
-The agency's hotline also responds to inquiries from potential licensees and provides current licensees with information and instruction on the portfolio of games offered for sale.
+The agency's staff also responds to inquiries from potential licensees and provides current licensees with information and instruction on the portfolio of games offered for sale, retailer incentive programs and lottery rules and processes.

-The agency has also consistently invested significant time and resources in technological support for its retail licensees.
-Providing enhanced customer service to potential and existing licensed retailers, the Lottery Services Portal (LSP) offers the convenient ability to apply for or renew a lottery license, manage lottery license information, and access numerous ticket inventory and lottery financial reports.
+Significant time and resources are consistently invested in technological support for the agency's licensees.
+Providing enhanced customer service to potential and existing licensed retailers, the online Lottery Services Portal (LSP) offers the convenient ability to apply for or renew a lottery license, manage lottery license information, view retailer incentive status and payments, and access numerous ticket inventory and lottery financial reports.